Risk Assessment

 Can you articulate a concrete, measurable improvement?
 Not “efficiency” or “productivity”—those are vague.
 How much time saved?
 How many errors prevented?
 What capacity unlocked?

-If you can’t quantify the benefit, you can’t compare it to risk.
 “This will help us work better” isn’t a benefit statement—it’s a hope.

 Question 2: What’s the Actual Exposure?

 What data does AI access?
 What systems does it touch?
 Who is affected if something goes wrong?
-Be honest about the real risk surface.

 Question 3: What Are the Failure Modes?

 When (not if) this fails, what happens?
 Can you detect failures?
 Can you recover?
-What’s the worst-case scenario?
+The question isn’t whether failures will occur—it’s whether you’ve planned for them.

-Why These Three Questions
+Why Three Questions Instead of Thirty Pages

-These questions force concrete thinking.
+They force concrete thinking.
 Vague answers reveal gaps: - “It will save time” → How much time?
 For whom? - “The risk is minimal” → What data is accessed?
 What if it fails? - “It usually works fine” → What happens when it doesn’t?

-This framework isn’t about slowing you down—it’s about enabling appropriate speed.
-Low-risk applications sail through the assessment in minutes.
+When you can’t answer clearly, you’re not ready to proceed.
+Low-risk applications sail through in minutes.
 High-risk applications get the scrutiny they deserve.
-The framework prevents both paralysis and exposure.

 Applying Question 1: Specific Benefit